megazear7/civitor/README.md

 ## Next Steps

- - Arbitrary size map and Viewport.
+ - Arbitrary size map and viewport
- - Viewport associated to Player.
+ - Define world zones based on config
+ - Allow world zones to be revealed or hidden with a certain key press
- - Player can move Viewport.
+ - Allow controller to move the world view
  - WorldObjects can be placed at locations
- - WorldObjects can be controlled by Player
+ - WorldObjects are placed into zones
  - Player can give commands to WorldObjects
  - Some WorldObjects have the move command